 So what'd they learn from the dredge test?
 Well, for one thing they found mercury levels downstream from the dredge were lower than upstream from the dredge.
 They also discovered a running suction dredge emits zero methylmercury (the harmful type), and they found the concentrates in the sluice box were pretty high in mercury which meant the sluice was doing its job, capturing gold and mercury.

 They put some sensors in front of the dredge, right behind the dredge and downstream from the dredge.
 At worst, they found the suspended sediment from the dredge contained minute amounts of mercury.
 How minute?
 It was measured in parts per trillion.
 That's trillion with the big T.

 Pretty good results for us huh?
 Yeah, that's what the smart guys thought too, so the results disappeared from the EIR.
 Poof, vanished.
-Not one word, not one mention, just gone.
+Not one word, not a single mention, just gone.
 Pretty cool huh?

-Well, having not just fallen off the turnip truck we asked CDFW why there was no mention of the dredge test in the EIR.
+Well, having not just fallen off the turnip truck we asked the smart guys why there was no mention of the dredge test in the EIR.
 They replied it was experimental and the results couldn't be "scaled up."

 Huh, that sure sounds technical and all.
 Those smart guys must know what they're doing.